hellofromtonya/Tag-Swapper/README.md

 4. Type in the search attribute value.
 For example, if you specified a `class` attribute, then type in the styling class that you want to find.
 5. Select the Post Type, such as Posts or Pages.
 6. If you want to only count the records that will be swapped, click on "Yes" for the "Just count the records" option.
-7. By default, the HTML malformed errors are suppressed.
-However, if you want to see them, then click on the "No" option.
-8. Then click on the "Run the Tag Swapper" button.
+7. Then click on the "Run the Tag Swapper" button.

 ## Yet to Do